Tallinn French School: The first 15 years

 Tallinn French School started with 81 students, but the number of students grew over the years, reaching 500 students by 1937.
 The number of students at present is around 730, who are taught by 60 teachers.

 Today, the main building of Tallinn French School is situated at 3 Hariduse Street and the building for younger students at 8 Hariduse St. After its establishment, Tallinn French School did not have its own building and moved from one location to another.
 On 1 October 1934 the French ambassador in Estonia announced that the Republic of France would support the construction of a new schoolhouse with 420,000 francs (100,000 Estonian kroons).
 Soon a property between Roosikrantsi and Vaestepatuste St was bought for the new school building.

 Hariduse St building

 In the 1930s one of the cultural priorities of the Estonian government was to advocate the English and French cultures (to lessen the German and Russian influences), so it was decided to support Tallinn French School.
 On 4 April 1935, when the president of Estonia Konstantin Päts visited the school, he announced that the government would support Tallinn French School with a further 100,000 kroons.

 The cornerstone for the school building was laid in 1936 and construction was completed on 20 September 1937.
+Kallista Kann taught at the school from 1936 to 1944.